 I color diamonds are some of the most popular choices, primarily because they can still be considered white, without commanding colorless premiums.
 The most purchased diamond colors are graded F-G-H or I, set in white gold or platinum.
 A difference of 2-3 color grades is hard to detect unless the diamonds are held next to each other and directly compared.

 Will an I color diamond show any tint?

-Unless comparing an color I diamond with a higher color, side by side, most people will not detect tint in an color I diamond, especially if it’s well cut.
-Note that an I color diamond with medium or stronger fluorescence may show visible tint the same color as the fluorescence when exposed to ultraviolet light.
+Unless comparing a color I diamond with a higher color, side by side, most people will not detect tint in a color I diamond, especially if it’s well cut.
+Note that an I color diamond with medium or stronger fluorescence may show a visible tint the same color as the fluorescence when exposed to ultraviolet light.

 Diamond color is analyzed with the stone in the upside-down position, analyzed from the side.
 This is done because three factors may influence diamond color appearance when seen from the top: The diamond’s shape, the way it was cut, and the presence of fluorescence.

 As it relates to I color:

 Cut quality influences everything: Light escaping through the pavilion or bouncing around inside the diamond illuminates body tone.
 Light returning with intensity to the viewer’s eyes can reduce the appearance of color.
 An I color diamond may have color reduction or improvement depending on its cut quality.
 Read our section about diamond cut which unarguably has the most influence on overall beauty.

 As mentioned above, the presence of fluorescence could cause an I color diamond to have visible tint.